 You Can Find The Location Of Your Website's Visitors, By Looking At Your Google Analytics Report.
 In the Overview Report, scroll down and you’ll see The Top 10 Countries That Bring In The Most Traffic.

+Using The Data From Your Google Analytics Report, You Can Create Content That Appeals To Visitors From Your Top Regions.

-if you have a food blog, you can create content for users from The United States; like 15 Restaurants to try when you’re in New York.
+For Instance, if you have a food blog, you can create content for users from The United States; like 15 Restaurants to try when you’re in New York.
 Or If You Write About Web Hosting And Get A Lot Of Visitors From India, You Can Write About The Best Indian Web Hosting Companies.

 By Writing Posts For Your Specific Audience, You Have A Better Chance Of Attracting Visitors And Increasing Your Website Traffic!